tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/kubernetes_clusters.html.markdown

 * `cluster_id` - (Optional, String) ID of the cluster.
 Conflict with cluster_name, can not be set at the same time.
 * `cluster_name` - (Optional, String) Name of the cluster.
 Conflict with cluster_id, can not be set at the same time.
+* `kube_config_file_prefix` - (Optional, String) The path prefix of kube config.
+You can store KubeConfig in a specified directory by specifying this field, such as ~/.kube/k8s, then public network access will use ~/.kube/k8s-clusterID-kubeconfig naming, and intranet access will use ~/.kube /k8s-clusterID-kubeconfig-intranet naming.
+If this field is not set, the KubeConfig will not be exported.
 * `result_output_file` - (Optional, String) Used to save results.
 * `tags` - (Optional, Map) Tags of the cluster.